-When they arrived, they found the house in flames and a woman, who has not been identified, unconscious inside.
+When they arrived, they found the house in flames and a woman, 64-year-old Marcia Patton, unconscious inside.

-Fire crews pulled the woman out of the burning residence and performed CPR on her until an ambulance could take her to a local hospital.
-She was later flown to Regional One Health in Memphis.
-As of Friday, Oct.
-12, she remains in critical condition.
+Fire crews pulled Patton out of the burning residence and performed CPR on her until an ambulance could take her to a local hospital.
+She was later flown to Regional One Health in Memphis with life-threatening injuries.

-Jonesboro Fire Marshall Jason Wills told Region 8 News on Wednesday the fire was ruled an arson.
+Jonesboro Fire Marshall Jason Wills told Region 8 News the fire was ruled an arson.

-The fire marshals then contacted the Jonesboro Police Department which learned that there had been a burglary.
-Detectives, according to the release, found evidence that tied the three juvenile suspects to the fire.
+The fire marshals then contacted the Jonesboro Police Department.
+Detectives, according to the news release, found evidence that tied the Shultz and two other juvenile suspects to the fire.

 Battalion Chief Brett Winstead said Monday they found flames coming from the house when they arrived.